Geeksltd/MSharp.Docs/Tutorials/8/README.md

 ## Requirements

-In this tutorial we are going to develop a website that lists projects, developers and related time logs.
+In this tutorial, we are going to develop a website that lists projects, developers and related time logs.
 On project tab user can see all projects and their total work hours.
 On developer page user can see all developers with their related total work time and last working date and on the last tab, time logs shows projects and developers with their detail information.

 ### Projects